rmssoares/googly-eyes-filter/README.md

-# Googly project - Onfido
+# Googly project

 ---
-The present repository was produced as a code assessment for Onfido.
-The objective is to create a service with a single point, that "googlifies" (or, in layman terms, to convert human eyes in googly, fun eyes) every image taken as an input.
+The objective is to create a service that "googlifies" (or, in layman terms, to convert human eyes in googly, fun eyes) every image taken as an input.

 This README has the following sections:
 1. Getting Started